maurosampietro/UltraMapper.CommandLine/README.md

 Example
 --------------------------------

 Ok this will have some complexity to it, but i want to impress you!
-The following example shows how to call a method taking as input a well structured complex type having defined collections and another nested complex type.

-The following example also shows a few features:

-   - The basic syntax:
-        - Use _--_ <b>double dashes</b> to call a method or set a property defined in 'CustomerCommands'
-        - Use _()_ <b>round brackets</b> to provide values to a <b>complex type</b>
-        - Use _[]_ <b>square brackets</b> to provide values to a <b>collection</b>
-        - Anonymous and named params!

-   - The Option attribute:
-        -

-Check out the wiki to more information about the syntax

     class Program
     {